jade-russell/Module-2-HW/README.md

 Add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
 The solution should match the following image:

 Source: Multiple Stack overflow webpages, TA assistance, and Loop lesson at UT Bootcamp

+I know to make it run across multiple sheets you can add "For Each ws In ThisWorkbook.Worksheets" then add ws, in front of the Cells lines